Global Medieval Studies Study Abroad Programs

 This course is thus deeply multidisciplinary.
 It is at once a history, biology, and art history class.
 You will be introduced to the written and architectural sources for plague as well as to the evolutionary biology of Yersinia pestis, the bioarchaeology and detection of pre-laboratory disease, and the methods of the paleopathology and paleogenetic sciences.
 In other words, they come face-to-face with the urban fabric of premodern public health, the written record of mass death, and the bones of medieval plague victims.

 Faculty: Professor Kathryn M. de Luna (Associate Professor.
 Department of History)

 What are the connections between environmental change, culture, and subsistence in early African history?
-How do you reconstruct history of communities who left behind no written records?
+How do you reconstruct the history of communities that left behind no written records?
 Explore these and other fascinating research questions as part of Georgetown’s newest summer study abroad program, the Africa Field School.
-On this program, you’ll experience what it means to conduct real field-based research in Africa working alongside scholars from around the world on a multi-year research project in central Zambia.
+In this program, you’ll experience what it means to conduct real field-based research in Africa working alongside scholars from around the world on a multi-year research project in central Zambia.
 You will conduct original research across a number of disciplines, including Archaeology, Soil Science (to produce environmental and climate records), and History in order to reconstruct the environment, climate, and culture of the region during watershed transitions in Medieval African History.
 You’ll develop and enhance your own research skills, participate in data collection and analysis, and present findings to community partners.
 You can even propose to conduct research connected to a future Senior Thesis or Capstone project.